 A blueberry cherry mojito!
 Because it’s summer and we still have a few more weeks to play and relax!

-You guys, this drink is so refreshing and tasty.
+You guys, this blueberry cherry mojito is so refreshing and tasty.
 Who needs to go to an expensive bar and pay $11 for a mojito when you can make one at home.

 And I wanted a little more of a bright flavor, so I added some of my pure lemon extract from Nielsen Massey.
 They make more than just vanilla and almond extracts!
 I have some orange blossom water, pure orange extract and some rose water which I can’t wait to play around with!